Have you been pulled over for a DUID, DUI, or DWAI?

 Unfortunately, being over the legal THC level allows the prosecution to argue that the defendant is presumed intoxicated, even when you have a higher tolerance and it does not affect your ability to drive.
 As a result, many people that use marijuana, whether obtained recreationally or medically, are being wrongfully charged with marijuana DUIs in Colorado.

 How a Colorado Springs DUID Attorney Can Help

-As marijuana use becomes more accepted across the U.S., the policies surrounding it might also continue to change, so you need a criminal defense lawyer that will keep abreast of the ever-evolving laws.
+As marijuana use becomes more accepted across the U.S., the policies surrounding it might also continue to change, so you need a criminal defense lawyer in Colorado Springs that will keep abreast of the ever-evolving laws.
 Our experience in fighting alcohol DUIs lends itself to these types of drug cases.
 However, DUIDs are more complex and require specialized knowledge and experience you can only find at The Gasper Law Group.

 We will explore all possible defenses of your drug case.
 Our investigations may bring us to consult with experts, such as forensic toxicologists or the physician (if one provided a prescription) to determine whether or not the controlled substance found in your blood was likely to impair your driving.